Tendai: Doctrinal classification

-Buddha-nature
+Universal Buddha-nature

-Tendai thought vigorously defends the idea that all beings have the potential for full buddhahood and thus that the Lotus Sutra was a teaching for all sentient beings.
-This teaching in particular was a major point of contention with the Japanese Hossō (Yogacara) school in Japan who espoused the Five Natures Doctrine (五姓各別, goshō kakubetsu) which argues that not all being can become Buddhas, since some do not have the seeds for Buddhahood.
+Tendai thought defends the Lotus Sutra's teaching that all beings have the potential for full buddhahood and claims that the Lotus was a teaching for all sentient beings.
+This teaching in particular was a major point of contention with the Japanese Hossō (Yogacara) school who espoused the Five Natures Doctrine (五姓各別, goshō kakubetsu) which argues that not all being can become buddhas, since some do not have the seeds for Buddhahood.
 The heated debates between Saichō and the Hossō scholar Tokuitsu frequently addressed this controversy as well as other related issues, such as how to categorize the various Buddhist teachings, and the value of certain Tendai teachings.
+The debates continued after Saichō's passing, with figures like Ryōgen and Genshin taking part in official court debates against Hossō scholars, and writing treatises defending the Tendai position.

 Another element of Tendai buddha-nature thought was the notion that the phenomenal world, the world of our experiences, fundamentally is an expression of the Dharma.
-Tendai Buddhism claims that each and every sense phenomenon just as it is is the expression of Dharma.
+Tendai Buddha-nature thought claims that each and every sense phenomenon just as it is is an expression of the Dharma.
 This idea comes from Zhanran's view of buddha nature as an all-pervasive reality that also includes insentient things (like mountains, rivers etc).
-Drawing on this, Saichō also argued that insentient things possess Buddha-nature and that the distinction between sentient and insentient is ultimately illusory, since buddha-nature pervades all things through the principle of mutual inclusion, in which each dharma realm contains all others.
+Drawing on this, Saichō also argued that insentient things possess Buddha-nature and that the distinction between sentient and insentient is ultimately illusory, since buddha-nature pervades all things through the principle of mutual inclusion, in which each phenomenon contains all others.
 Thus for Saichō ultimate reality, the Dharmakaya, actively manifests in the phenomenal world as the world itself.